 We will email you a delivered price.

-Again, no pit of any kind can completely eliminate the possibility of serious neck injury or back injury.
+Warning: Again, no pit of any kind can completely eliminate the possibility of serious neck injury or back injury.
 Every effort must be taken to avoid landing on the head or neck, especially going forward.
 Head-first entries should be avoided at all cost.
 The current state-of-the-art in loose foam training pits does not preclude the possibility of serious, catastrophic injury or even death.
 Careful gymnastic progression must be followed to avoid dangerous landings on the neck.
 Use the pit under direct supervision of competent gymnastics professional.
 Safety signage is additionally recommended to serve as a constant reminder of safety issues in the pit area.
+We strongly suggest periodic inspections - at least every 90 days. of the springs, frame attachment, and bungee bed to be sure all parts are working effectively and no tightening or replacements are needed.

 Disclaimer: This construction guide is for informational purposes only.
 When building a pit, consulting an insurance company for liability protection is advised.
 The American Gym will not be held liable for improper design or construction of a foam pit that results in injury or death.
-The above information consists of general (and unpublished) industry standards as it appears in the field in gym in the US and should be considered as general guidelines only.
-Certainly, in all pit areas, we recommend an abundance of caution.
+The above information consists of general (and unpublished) industry standards as it appears in the field in gyms in the US and should be considered as general guidelines only.
+Contact a gym professional to review the specifics of your gym's pit.
+A routine schedule should be maintained to be certain that the springs are not stretched out, the bed is not showing signs of excessive wear, or that the angle iron is detaching from the walls, rusting, etc. Certainly, in all pit areas, we recommend an abundance of caution.
 It is likely the most dangerous area of a gym and should command constant attention.